 In the interim we were desperately searching for trial drugs or alternative options to no avail.
-The fact she was less than 6 months old was against us as many trials wouldn’t allow participants less than 12 months.
+The fact she was less than 6 months old was against us as not many trials would allow participants younger than 12 months.
 It was at this point we were struck again at just how limited the options for treating such a rare cancer are.

 Due to the rarity there is very little research undertaken, so treatments used are generally for other cancers.
 And as with most children’s cancer treatments, they are often chemotherapy treatments developed for adults, not taking in to account the vulnerability of children’s bodies and the need for more targeted approaches.
 We remember vividly having to ignore all the potential life limiting side effects when signing the consent form for her treatment, hoping she would forgive us if she made it through, as the drugs being used potentially had such strong implications on her body.

 The decision to stop Sophie’s treatment was taken in mid-September.
 And by the beginning of October, with a spike in temperature and difficulty in breathing, we were admitted into our local hospital for the familiar routine of observations and care.
 Neither of us believed this admission would be for the last time and that we would end up leaving that hospital without our precious little girl.
 We still can’t believe it.
 Sophie died in hospital, in our arms on 9th October 2017, aged 7.5 months.

 Since Sophie left us, she has sent us some gifts in the form of siblings to keep us on our toes!
 She now has identical twin brothers, Harry & Louis (born in August 2018), and more recently (January 2020) we welcomed another little brother for her to keep an eye on, Alexander.
-Harry & Louis are now older than the age she reached and with each milestone they hit, it makes us wonder what she would be doing now.
+All 3 boys are now older than the age she reached and with each milestone they hit, it makes us wonder what she would be doing now.
 It’s nice that they are so close in age, it helps us imagine how she would be.
 The boys look a lot like her too.